 Mark T. Mew

-Mark Mew is the newly appointed chief of the Anchorage Police Department.
-He comes to the APD from the Anchorage School District, where he served as Director of Security and Emergency Preparedness for six years.
+Mark Mew returned to the Anchorage Police Department after serving in the Anchorage School District as Director of Security and Emergency Preparedness for six years.

 Prior to coming to Alaska Mew worked at the Lane County (Oregon) Sheriff’s Office, in the Corrections Division.